-Elevation: 7.000 feet

-Monticello, the county seat, is at the junction of US Highways 191 and 491.
+Population: 270 per ACS 2022 5-year estimates Elevation: 7,000 feet Monticello, the county seat, is at the junction of US Highways 191 and 491.
 The town is nestled against the eastern side of the Abajo or Blue Mountains.
 Wheat fields spread out from the community to the north, east and south.
 Ten miles to the north the desert begins.

-Monticello supports a indoor public swimming pool built in 2010, five public parks, a lighted sports field, an eighteen hole golf course (The Hideout Golf Club).
-The community has been designated as an Enterprise Zone and a Recycling Zone by the State of Utah.
+Monticello supports an indoor public swimming pool, built in 2010, five public parks, a lighted sports field and eighteen-hole golf course (The Hideout Golf Club).
+The community has been designated as an Enterprise Zone by the State of Utah.

-2021 population: 2,604 Elevation: 7,069 feet monticelloutah.org
+Population: 2393 per ACS 2022 5-year estimates Elevation: 7,069 feet monticelloutah.org

 Eastland is eleven miles east of Monticello on US Highway 491 and four miles south on County Road 312 (Horsehead).
 The community was settled in the 1920s by wheat and bean farmers and today is surrounded by cultivated fields.
 No amenities.

-Estimated 2000 population: 130
+Estimated 2000 population: 130 Elevation: 7,020 feet